BillSchultzOES/oes-sop-public/README.md

 Briefly, `renv` maintains a curated set packages local to this R project (in the "renv" folder of this repository).
 The file "renv.lock" (the "lock file") in this repository contains a snapshot of the packages that should be used to compile the SOP, along with the version we want of each.
 You'll need to use `renv` to install the right packages and build the SOP on your machine, or add any new packages for use in one of the chapters.
 But this doesn't make updating the SOP much more complicated.

 After cloning the most recent version of this repository onto your machine, opening the R project should prompt `renv` to automatically install itself.
 Once installed, if it doesn't load automatically (you'll see a message in the console), run `renv::load()`.
 After this, run `renv::restore` while the R project is open to automatically prepare the right set of packages/versions in the project directory on your machine, based on the instructions from the lock file.
-If you run into a message saying `renv` isn't activated yet when trying to restore from the lock file, make sure youv'e run `renv::activate` and `renv::load` first.
+If you run into a message saying `renv` isn't activated yet when trying to restore from the lock file, make sure youv'e run `renv::activate()` and `renv::load()` first.

 Once you've opened the R project and loaded `renv`, you can install packages as normal, and they'll be installed in the project directory rather than your machine's main R package directory.
-After you complete the install, add this package to the list in "index.Rmd" and run `renv::snapshot()` to update the lock file.
-Make sure you commit the new lock file to Github alonside your other changes (also be sure to commit ".Rprofile," "renv/settings.json," and "renv/activate.R").
-Committing the entire repository when you want to update Github with your changes will accomplish this.
+After you complete the install, be sure to (1) add this package to the list in "index.Rmd", (2) add it to the list in the `DESCRIPTION` file in the root folder of the repository, and (3) run `renv::snapshot()` to update the lock file.
+Make sure you commit the new lock file and DESCRIPTION file to Github alonside your other changes (along with ".Rprofile," "renv/settings.json," and "renv/activate.R").
+Committing the entire repository will accomplish this, and Github Desktop makes this easy to manage as well.

 # Important package versions